Scotland Yard protected gangland informant who helped kill a cop.

 The initial intelligence led to some “good jobs”, so much so the senior brass in charge of policing in north and east London decided they needed a more formal initiative.

-Morris was given two detective constables and an office in Claygate to run an intelligence gathering operation codenamed Nugget.
+Morris said he was given two detective constables and an office in Claygate to run an intelligence gathering operation.

-Morris said one of his team knew he still had a hard on for Lindop and drew his attention to a report by SO11, the Met intelligence department through which all informant material and other secret information flowed.
+One of his team knew Morris still had a hard on for Lindop and drew his attention to a report by SO11, the Met intelligence department through which all informant material and other secret information flowed.

 Meanwhile, The Mirror’s crime editor, Jeff Edwards, who had unrivalled cop contacts, received a very precise tip off that Sidney Wink was suspected of reactivating at least 270 guns of which 150 made it into the hands of criminals.